nathancarter/weblurch/doc-src/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Documentation

- * Rename the pages in the User Guide to be "pages" instead of "parts."
- * Create two "parts" within the User Guide, "Basics" and "Technicalities."
- * Create an introductory page for each one explaining what it is and what it covers.
- * Move under the "Basics" section all the current lessons except for code attributes.
- * Move the code attributes page under "Technicalities."
- * Edit the code page so it no longer says that the user can skip it because it's only needed by technical users.
- * Add a new Basics page that shows how to cite rules, but doesn't yet actually include any active rule, nor does it validate anything.
- * Add a new Technicalities page that shows how to write code-based rules, or at least introduces the concept.
-Note that on Chrome, you can use `console.log` from a Web Worker, but you only get the first argument, and only its `String()` version, not a pretty-printed version.

 ## Dependencies

  * Extend the Background Computation module so that it can accept as